Attack of the 50 Foot Woman: Planned sequels and remakes

+In popular culture

 In 1995, Fred Olen Ray produced a parody entitled Attack of the 60 Foot Centerfold, starring J.J.
 North and Tammy Parks.
 Beyond the basic premise, the plot has little in common with the original film, being concerned with the side effects of a beauty-enhancing formula on two ambitious female models.
 The film was farcical and made on an extremely low budget.
 The illusion of size difference was achieved using forced perspective with a limited amount of composite imaging.

 The 1999 music video for "Miserable" by Lit was inspired in part by "Attack of the 50 Foot Woman".
 In the video, Pamela Anderson plays a giantess who is listening to the band serenade her while they climb all over her bikini-clad body.
 The video ends with the giant woman chasing down the male band members and gleefully eating them alive as they beg her for mercy.

 The animated film Monsters vs. Aliens (2009) also features a giant woman ("Ginormica").
 She is specifically identified as being exactly 49' 11", in a subtly humorous attempt to avoid copyright infringement.

 In late 2011, Roger Corman produced a 3D film titled Attack of the 50 Foot Cheerleader, released on August 25, 2012.
 It was written by Mike MacLean (who also wrote Sharktopus for Corman) and was directed by Kevin O'Neill.
 The film stars Jena Sims (a former Miss Georgia Teen USA) in the title role as Cassie Stratford and Olivia Alexander, who co-plays Sims's rival, Brittany Andrews.

 In 2019, Lana Del Rey released a music video for "Doin' Time", her version of Sublime's cover of "Summertime".
 In the video, Lana plays the dual role of a giant in a movie and the girl watching it at a drive-in.
 The girl in the audience discovers her boyfriend cheating on her in a car with another girl.
 Giant Lana ends up coming out of the screen and attacking the car in which the cheaters are in, while people run in panic.
 Both Lana characters smile at each other knowingly and the giant walks back into the screen while the one in the audience runs away with the crowd.

-In early February 2024, Variety reported that Tim Burton and Gone Girl writer Gillian Flynn are developing a remake of Attack of the 50 Foot Woman for Warner Bros.

 In 2025, Beyoncé parodied the movie as an interlude during the Cowboy Carter Tour, called "Attack of the 400 Foot Cowboy", where she traverses different cities, including Washington D.C., New York City, and Las Vegas, where she interacts with a number of landmarks such as lighting a cigarette using the Statue of Liberty, and picking up the Allegiant Stadium, respectively.

+In 2026, the show Euphoria parodied the film in the episode "This Little Piggy" in which the character Cassie (played by Sydney Sweeney) grows into a giant.